Skip to main content

 Treatment Options for Cervical Spinal Stenosis

-Nonsurgical treatment options are often effective for mild to moderate cases of cervical spinal stenosis.
-However, if these treatments do not provide sufficient relief, surgery might be considered as the next step.
+Nonsurgical and alternative treatment options are often effective for mild to moderate cases of cervical spinal stenosis.
+If those treatments aren’t sufficient, surgery might be considered the next step.

 Conclusion